All characters belong to Stephenie Meyer

 "Um, just Bella."
 This was all very confusing.

 He smiled.
 "Okay, Just Bella, do you need help finding where you need to go?"

 I saw a worried look in Lauren's eyes.
 I laughed a little to myself, knowing how that story had played out before.

 "No, but thanks."

 Then Angela spoke up.
 "You should sit with us at lunch."

-I smiled and nodded okay and hurried to the office.
-Ms Cope startled when I burst into the office and then smiled.
+I smiled and nodded okay, and then I hurried to the office.
+Ms. Cope startled when I burst into the office, and then she smiled.

 "Welcome to Forks, honey.
 How are you adjusting to our little town?"